Umidjon1990/video-kurs-platform/replit.md

 *   **Announcement System**: Instructors can send targeted announcements to individuals, groups, or all students.
 *   **CMS & Homepage Enhancements**: Dynamic "About Us," "Contact Us," Testimonials, and Certificates sections managed via Admin CMS, with certificate image upload to Replit Object Storage.
 *   **Admin Subscription Management**: Comprehensive CRUD for subscription plans, supporting base, dynamic, custom, and bonus features.
-*   **Admin Student Creation with Course Enrollment**: Admins can create students and automatically enroll them in courses, initiating a 30-day active subscription upon selection.
+*   **Admin Student Creation with Course Enrollment**: Admins can create students and automatically enroll them in courses.
+Subscription duration is optional and defaults to 30 days if not specified.
+Admin-created enrollments have immediate `paymentStatus: 'approved'` status, bypassing the manual payment approval workflow.
 *   **Admin User Deletion**: Comprehensive, atomic user deletion system for all associated data, with multi-level safeguards and detailed preview of affected data.
 *   **Course Rating System**: Enrolled students can submit 1-5 star ratings and optional reviews, with unique per-student-per-course rating enforcement and atomic upsert operations.
 All star ratings display in golden (amber) color by default for visual consistency.
 *   **Custom Course Author Names**: Instructors can specify custom author names for courses, overriding default instructor names on public listings.